Robust design under uncertainty in quantum error mitigation: Proof-of-principle numerical results

-\subsubsection{Generalization and transfer of the optimal hyperparameters.}
+\subsection{Generalization and transfer of the optimal hyperparameters.}

-Reliable characterization of the mitigated observable distribution, as is required in robust design, typically uses more shots and classical computational resources than are required for a single error mitigation instance for the same observable.
-Therefore, it is extremely useful to determine the extent to which optimal hyperparameter values learned for a particular circuit can be transferred to other similar circuits.
-To investigate this, we modify the ground state circuit by changing the angles of the rotation gates.
-We thus prepare $20$ circuits that have noiseless expectated values of the observable of interest, $X_0 X_3$, in the range $[-0.444, 0.444]$.
-The original circuit has $\langle X_0 X_3 \rangle=-0.444$.
-As the shot uncertainty of the observable depends on its expectated value, we expect that the robustness for ZNE is correlated with $\langle X_0 X_3 \rangle$.
+Reliable characterization of the mitigated observable distribution, as is required in robust design, typically uses many more shots than are required to perform error mitigation for the observable.
+Therefore, it is extremely useful to determine if the optimal hyperparameter values for a particular circuit can be transferred to other similar circuits.
+This question is motivated by an observation that for similar circuits the same error mitigation ansatz, that relates noisy and exact expectation values of observables, can be used for error mitigation~\cite{czarnik2020error, liao2023machine}.
+Hence, we expect that well-performing hyperparameters should be transferrable to similar circuits.
+Furthermore, for Pauli observables, the shot noise depends solely on expected values of the observables.
+Therefore, the shot uncertainty is similar for circuits with similar expected values.
+To investigate the transferability issue, we modify the ground state circuit by changing the angles of the rotation gates obtaining $20$ new circuits.
+We apply ZNE with $\alpha$ and $n$ learned for the original circuit in Fig.~\ref{fig:ZNE_optimization} to the new circuits and estimate ${\rm TVaR}^{\rm right}_{0.9}$ of the mitigated observable.
+As above, we mitigate $X_0 X_3$.
+For a reference, we minimize the tail value at risk for each of the new circuits using the same optimization procedure as for the unmodified circuit.

-First, we minimize ${\rm TVaR}^{\rm right}_{0.9}$ with respect to the hyperparameters, performing $30$ surrogate optimization runs for each modified circuit.
-As with the original circuit, in each run we evaluate the tail value at risk $30$ times using a sample of $N=1000$ ZNE-mitigated observables for each ${\rm TVaR}^{\rm right}_{0.9}$ evaluation.
-We initialize all the runs randomly, as is done for the ground state circuit.
-We find that the minimal tail value at risk values strongly depend on $ \langle X_0 X_3 \rangle$, while the optimal $n$ and $\alpha$ remain similar across all the circuits, as can be seen in Fig.~\ref{fig:ZNE_parameter_transfer}.
-More specifically, we find that the minimal ${\rm TVaR}^{\rm right}_{0.9}$ increases systematically with decreasing $|\langle X_0 X_3 \rangle|$, while the optimal $\alpha$ is not sensitive to the circuit choice, and the optimal $n$ averaged over the optimization runs increases slightly as $|\langle X_0 X_3 \rangle|$ decreases.
-These results indicate that the ZNE hyperparameters learned for a circuit instance can be effectively reused for circuits that are similar to the original instance.